ArthurClune/exe-dev-container/EXE_DEV_DOCKER.md

 # Instead, use CMD for the default shell:
 CMD ["/bin/zsh"]
 ```

-### Don't Install SSH Server

-exe.dev provides its own SSH infrastructure.
-Installing openssh-server is unnecessary and may conflict.

 ## Shell Configuration Tips

 ### Handle Missing TERM Variable